-BLS Adult Autumn Term Language Courses 2020: Accelerate your language learning
+BLS Adult Winter Term Language Courses 2021: Accelerate your language learning

 “Learning a new language is like growing a new head”, a European friend told me long ago.
 “You see with new eyes, hear with new ears, speak with a new tongue.”
 Neuroimaging has proved her right: the mental gymnastics of groping for even the simplest words in a different language ignites brand new clusters of neurons and synapses.
 And so I, lacking a single drop of Italian blood, can nonetheless claim something utterly, wholly, irrevocably Italian as my own: the language hot spots that have been growing steadily deep within my brain for more than a quarter century.